Go! Go! Kokopolo: Gameplay

 Once the level is cleared of enemies, the player continues to the next.
 There are 80 stages in all, spread over a variety of worlds, and introducing new enemies and hazards as the game progresses.
 Every 8th stage is a Boss Battle, which is spread over both screens, and employs a variety of skills to defeat the boss, most of which involve tricking it into destroying itself.

 The game also occasionally uses the microphone.
 Most notably to shout into and wake up sleeping Snap Snap plants, or to blow into in order to free the player from the clutches of various enemies.

 Bonus rounds are unlocked by collecting 20 fruits whilst in mid-air, in order to reveal secret bonus doors hidden in every level.
 Collectable Scratch Cards are found by chasing small butterflies located in every stage ending in 1, 3, 5 or 7.

 Plot

 Story

-The game opens with a nice and peaceful, carefree scene.
-The wildcat Kokopolo is quietly snoozing away in his favorite hammock, whilst his buddy, Tatsumo, is relaxing under a tree, peacefully reading a book in the shade.
-High up in the sky, a friendly sky-guardian, Jinbe, zooms across the heavens, drumming a catchy tune on his mystical set of bongo drums.
-Suddenly, by accident, one of the bongo drums becomes dislodged, and quickly plummets earthwards, into the dense forest below.
+The game opens with the wildcat, Kokopolo taking a nap.
+His friend, Tatsumo, is under a tree, reading a book.
+In the sky, a sky-guardian, Jinbe, quickly flies across the sky, playing a tune on his mystical set of bongo drums.
+On accident, one of the bongo drums becomes dislodged, and flies into the dense forest below.

-In a one in a million chance, the misplaced bongo impacts directly on the sleeping wildcat's head, with a mighty force, waking him suddenly from his tranquil nap.
-Seething with anger after being rudely awoken, Kokopolo glances upwards, spotting the unwitting Sky-Guardian flying away, and vows revenge on all the peaceful woodland creatures for this heinous act.
+The misplaced bongo impacts directly on Kokopolo's head, which wakes him up.
+Angry after being awoken, Kokopolo glances upwards, spotting the Sky-Guardian flying away, and vows revenge on all the peaceful woodland creatures for this heinous act.
 Kokopolo leaps out of his hammock, grabs his buddy Tatsumo, and sets off on a furious quest to bring chaos and disruption to the entire land.